Rogdham/pyzstd/README.rst

 ------------
 **0.15.1  (next release)**

 #.
+Fix wrong length may be used for buffer protocol objects, see `this issue <https://github.com/animalize/pyzstd/issues/4>`_.

+#.
 Two behavior changes:

     * Setting ``CParameter.nbWorkers`` to ``1`` now means "1-thread multi-threaded mode", rather than "single-threaded mode".